Poisonous to: Cats, Dogs

 - Pawing at the mouth

 - Abdominal pain

-Batteries can be very dangerous when ingested by dogs.
-When a battery is punctured or swallowed, there is risk for the alkaline or acidic material to leak out, resulting in severe corrosive injury.
-The most common types of batteries ingested or chewed on by dogs are alkaline dry cell battery (e.g., 9-volt, D, C, AA, AAA) or button/disc batteries.
-Disc-shaped batteries or lithium batteries are also very dangerous due to corrosive injury.
+Batteries can be very dangerous when ingested or chewed by pets.
+When a battery is punctured or swallowed, the alkaline or acidic material can leak out and cause corrosive injury to the mouth and other body tissues.
+The most common types of batteries ingested or chewed on by dogs are alkaline dry cell batteries (e.g., 9-volt, D, C, AA, AAA) or button/disc batteries.
+Disc-shaped batteries or lithium batteries can also be dangerous and can cause tissue injury.

-If a battery is ingested, the mouth should be carefully flushed for 15-20 minutes with tepid water.
-Dogs that ingest batteries should not have vomiting induced, as the corrosive liquid can rupture or severely damage the esophagus!
-Immediate veterinary attention is required after initially flushing of the mouth.
-X-rays should be performed; if the battery is seen in the body based on the x-rays, prompt removal is important (e.g., by endoscopy or surgery).
-Note that ulcers in the mouth may not be observed for hours after battery ingestion.
+If a battery is swallowed or punctured, carefully flush the mouth for 15-20 minutes with tepid water.
+Dogs that ingest batteries should not be made to vomit, as the corrosive contents of the battery can cause further damage to the esophagus.
+Immediate veterinary attention is required after initial flushing of the mouth.
+Ulcers in the mouth may not be seen for hours after battery puncture or ingestion.

-If you think your dog ate a battery, call your veterinarian or Pet Poison Helpline immediately for treatment recommendations.
+If you pet has punctured or swallowed a battery, call your veterinarian or Pet Poison Helpline for advice.

 Poison type: household_items

 Alternate names: AA, AAA, dry cell, lithium, battery, alkaline, acidic, corrosive, button battery, batteries, heavy metal, corrosive